RuchitMicro/wolfx-django-curriculum/README.md

 - **Advanced Concepts**: Explore Django's authentication system, middleware, and the Django REST Framework (DRF).
 - **Deployment and Best Practices**: Prepare your applications for deployment, optimize performance, and implement security best practices.
 - **Real-World Projects**: Apply your knowledge by building and deploying a real-world Django application.

-## Who Is This For?
-- **Aspiring Backend Developers**: If you're new to backend development, this curriculum will provide you with a strong foundation in Django.
-- **Intermediate Developers**: If you have some experience but want to deepen your understanding, this guide will help you explore advanced topics.
-- **Experienced Developers**: If you're familiar with other frameworks and want to add Django to your skillset, you'll find this curriculum comprehensive and informative.

 ## 📚 Chapter 1: Python Basics and Object-Oriented Programming (OOP)